jlevy/atom-flowmark/README.md

 Existing auto-formatters standardize the common annoyances of inconsistent indentation, different heading styles, and the like.

+## Why also wrap lines?

-But the real challenge of collaborative editing is **confusing diffs** and **merge conflicts** common with multiple people editing paragraph-long lines on large GitHub-hosted Markdown files.
+The real challenge of collaborative editing in Markdown (and I’ve seen this a lot with projects like [TAOCL](https://github.com/jlevy/the-art-of-command-line)) is **confusing diffs** and **merge conflicts** common with multiple people editing paragraph-long lines on large, GitHub-hosted Markdown files.

 Flowmark tries a different approach:
 It intelligently breaks lines on sentence boundaries when they are reasonable, while still